Reagan1311/reagan1311.github.io/_pages/about.md

 My research interests include **Human-Object Interaction, Embodied AI, and Multi-Modal Learning**.
 Currently, I am working on "Affordance learning from limited supervision".

-:loudspeaker: I am actively seeking **AP/PostDoc/Research Scientist** positions!
+:loudspeaker: I am actively seeking **AP/PostDoc/Research Scientist for Fall 2025**.
 Please feel free to reach out for available positions or potential collaborations.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.test